GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 # <a id="projectConfiguration">Project configuration in @PLUGIN@.config</a>

+<a id="codeOwnersDisabled">codeOwners.disabled</a>
+:       Whether the code owners functionality is disabled for the project.\
+        If `true` the code owners API is disabled and submitting changes doesn't require code owner approvals.\
+        This allows projects to opt-out of the code owners functionality.\
+        By default `false`.

+<a id="codeOwnersDisablediBranch">codeOwners.disabledBranch</a>
+:       An exact ref, a ref pattern or a regular expression to disable the code
+        owners functionality for the matched branches.\
+        For matched branches the code owners API is disabled and submitting changes doesn't require code owner approvals.\
+        This allows branches to opt-out of the code owners functionality.\
+        Can be set multiple times.\
+        By default unset.

 <a id="codeOwnersBackend">codeOwners.backend</a>
 :       The code owners backend that should be used for the project.\
         Overrides the global setting